alex-bishop-up42/archive_alert/README.md

 >cloud_cover = 10<br>

 Available collections can be discovered using the following code.
-It will print out all the currently available datasets that can be queried via code.
+It will print out all the currently available datasets that can be queried via the API.
 For now, you can search for collections within a host.
 You can not for instance search for Hexagon and OneAtlas collections at the same time as these are different host endpoints.<br>
 >all_collection_list = catalog.get_collections() <br>
 for x in all_collection_list: <br>